DuduNord/CrealityLight/README.md

 40 |  21|  5|  PA7| RPIReset : input for the PI, to be turned off

 ## Octoprint pluggins and config
+quick note : the pluggins can use GPIO or BCM numbering.
+Some give the choice like PSU Control.
+I would think that there is a mix when each pluggin does try to name the pins with different method.
+For the moment, the BCM method seems to be more functional.
 ### Autoscroll (0.0.3)
 ### Bed Visualizer (1.0.0)
 ### BetterHeaterTimeout (1.3.0)